Rotations and Clinical Sites | Orthopedic Surgery Residency

 UMMC/Shock Trauma is our downtown flagship medical center.
 UMMC is a 757 bed teaching hospital with 20+ ORs where our inpatient, spine, and complex joint procedures are performed.
 Shock Trauma is our world renowned 100+ bed Level 1 trauma only hospital with 11 ORs specifically dedicated to trauma surgery and care of the multiply injured patient.
 This facility is connected directly to UMMC is where our most complex ortho trauma surgery is performed.

 UM Rehabilitation and Orthopaedic Institute: This is an orthopaedic only rehabilitation hospital with 6 ORs.
 Many of our outpatient sports, joints and upper extremity procedures are performed.

-UM Prince George's Hospital Center: This is a Level II Trauma center where residents rotate for a high volume orthopaedic trauma experience.
-The new associated regional medical center is set to open in 2021.
+UM Capital Region Medical Center: This is a Level II Trauma center where residents rotate for a high volume orthopaedic trauma experience.

 Baltimore Veterans Administration Medical Center: A number of our faculty staff cases at the VA including, total joints, spine, hand, sports, shoulder, and low energy trauma.
 The VA rotations also include a resident run clinic for both juniors and senior residents.